Chang-Yu-Chang/ecoprospector/docs/source/content/mapping_file.rst

     :type: float
     :default: ``1``

-    Relative functional contribution of species interaction to the additive case.
+    Contribution of species interaction to community function relative to the additive case.

 .. confval:: binary_threshold